 Family therapy: At Cove Forge of Erie, we recognize the many ways that family members can be impacted by addiction, and the important role that they can play in their loved one’s recovery.
 Depending upon determinations that include need, clinical appropriateness, and the preferences of the individual in treatment, family therapy sessions may be scheduled on a case-by-case basis.

-IOP curriculum: Individuals who participate in the intensive outpatient program will complete a thorough psychoeducational curriculum that addresses the following topics:
+IOP curriculum: Individuals who participate in the intensive outpatient program at our treatment center will complete a thorough psychoeducational curriculum that addresses the following topics:

 - Education of the Disease